 Companies outfitted with the latest and greatest in technology will become more efficient to a certain extent.
 Companies relying on edge technology alone to become more efficient will not suffice.
 As the proliferation of technology becomes more accessible to companies, processes used to improve human relationships between co-workers and customers is the game-changer in competitive markets.
 The closer information is to the source, the more reliable and valid it is.
 This vital information is usually known by those at the edge of your organization.
 Employees at the edge are close to the pulse of how your products or services are utilized and valued.
 They are most knowledgable about what works and what doesn’t.
 How is their knowledge used?

 The human/time paradox

-You can’t increase the speed at which people work together unless you shorten the social and psychological distance between them.
-The paradox.
-This takes time, but not as much as you think!
+Increasing the speed at which people work together results when the social and psychological distance between them is shortened.
+The paradox is this takes time.
+Using the right processes can shorten this time.
 All things being equal, the socially and psychologically connected team will outperform the team that is not.
 The former is more flexible, adaptable, resilient, engaged, and innovative.
-Highly bureaucratic and rigid hierarchical organizational structures and “one up” work environments harbor jealousy, deceit, and undermining behaviors such as the withholding of information and dehumanizing rumors.
+Highly bureaucratic and rigid hierarchical organizational structures and “one-up” work environments harbor jealousy, deceit, and undermining behaviors such as the withholding of information and dehumanizing rumors.
 All negatively impact efficiency.
 How much time and money do companies invest in more expedient technology in comparison to improving speed by shortening the distance between employees?